wilddeer/blog/posts/en/2014-01-27 – Let’s fix Steam/index.md

 Whole block containing community hub post can be made of an `a` element, popup (if you desperately want a popup) should only be opened if the block is clicked with left mouse button without any modifier keys.

 Same is applicable to other UI elements: if the element leads somewhere, make a link.
-You can then apply any handler to it, just don't prevent opening it in a new tab.
+You can then apply any handler to it, just don’t prevent opening it in a new tab.
 If an element does some action within the page, use a `button`.
 More details and examples can be found in my [post about proper links](/en/Links,_please/).

 Besides all the above, "obtrusive" javascript directly leads to another problem: